-13.2 On behalf of Academic Board, the Academic Standards and Quality Committee (ASQC) will monitor the policy and procedures set out in this section and ensure that they continue to support the strategic objectives of the University, and remain current and valid in the light of changing circumstances.
-The University Research
+- 13.1 The University keeps its admissions policy and procedures under regular review and monitoring. - 13.2 On behalf of Academic Board, the Academic Standards and Quality Committee (ASQC) will monitor the policy and procedures set out in this section and ensure that they continue to support the strategic objectives of the University, and remain current and valid in the light of changing circumstances.
+The University Research Degrees Committee (URDC) will undertake the same actions on behalf of Academic Board for research degrees. - 13.3 It is the Head of Admissions and Applicant Services' responsibility to ensure appropriate governance of the Admissions Policy working in conjunction with key stakeholders, including but not limited to School Standards and Quality Managers, School Administration Managers and the International Development Director. - 13.4 The Policy is reviewed on an annual cycle and approved by ASQC each year for operation in the application cycle immediately following. - 13.5 The Policy is reviewed in light of its operation in the current cycle (including applied learning from complaints or issues which may have arisen), any new or upcoming PSRB requirements or good practice statements by bodies such as SPA and the QAA. - 13.6 This policy is operational for a full academic cycle starting in the October of each vear. - 13.7 This Policy is operated in conjunction with the following policies and good practice guidelines, including: - a.
+QH Section 11 Research Degrees Requirements - b.
+QH Supplement 13A Admissions: taught course guidance

-- Degrees Committee (URDC) will undertake the same actions on behalf of Academic Board for research degrees. - 13.3 It is the Head of Admissions' responsibility to ensure appropriate governance of the Admissions Policy working in conjunction with key stakeholders, including but not limited to School Standards and Quality Managers, School Administration Managers and the International Development Director. - 13.4 The Policy is reviewed on an annual cycle and approved by ASQC each year for operation in the application cycle immediately following. - 13.5 The Policy is reviewed in light of its operation in the current cycle (including applied learning from complaints or issues which may have arisen), any new or upcoming PSRB requirements or good practice statements by bodies such as SPA and the QAA. - 13.6 This policy is operational for a full academic cycle starting in the October of each year. - 13.7 This Policy is operated in conjunction with the following policies and good practice guidelines, including: - a.
-QH Section 11 Research Degrees. - b.
-QH Supplement 13A Admissions: taught course guidance. - c.
-QH Supplement 13B Application process for Further Education courses. - d.
-QH Supplement 15C Recognition of Prior Learning; - e.
+- c.
+QH Supplement 13B Application process for Further Education courses - d.
+QH Supplement 15C Recognition of Prior Learning - e.
 University Terms and Conditions - f.
 Advanced Payment Policy for International Students - g.
 NTU's Good Practice for Interviews & other pre-admission activity (Admissions Staff Handbook). - h.
 NTU's Good Practice for Admissions Tutors (Admissions Staff Handbook). - i.
 NTU's Access and Participation Plan - j.
 NTU's Selection Policy for Agents.